seanbrar/gemini-batch-prediction/docs/explanation/concepts/provider-capabilities.md

 # Provider Capabilities Model — Conceptual Overview

 > Status: Implemented.
-This model governs how provider differences are abstracted.
+This model governs how provider differences are abstracted via adapter protocols.
 >
 > Audience: Contributors implementing new provider adapters.
 > Prerequisites: Understanding of Python protocols and the API Execution pattern.

 ## Purpose & Scope

-The Provider Capabilities Model defines how the pipeline abstracts over different LLM providers (Gemini, OpenAI, Anthropic) while maintaining type safety and explicit feature detection.
+The Provider Capabilities Model defines how the pipeline abstracts over different LLM providers while maintaining type safety and explicit feature detection.

 **In scope**: